Decoherence factor as a convolution: an interplay between a Gaussian and an exponential coherence loss: Discussion

-\emph{Discussion---}Convolution provides a unified and robust description of the interplay between the exponential to Gaussian decoherence.
-Their relative import is controlled by the interaction strength between the system and the environment as was seen in the two paradigmatic decoherence models, the spin-bath and the quantum Brownian motion.
-In both of these models the transition related to the echo operator in (\ref{eq:decoherencefactor0}).
-We expect that the convolution paradigm applies to a broader context than decoherence, whenever the same imperfect echo process is involved.
-This may explain the Gaussian to exponential transition in information scrambling \cite{Yan2020-ff}, decay processes \cite{Flambaum2001-xi}, as well as recent experiments \cite{Sanchez2020-wx} showing similar crossover behaviors (although study of the convolution paradigm to fields such as e.g. nuclear physics where LDOS has very different origins than in decoherence is beyond the scope of our discussion).
+We have provided a unified and robust description of the interplay between the exponential to Gaussian decoherence in terms of the convolution functions.
+The relative import of these two types of decoherence is controlled by the interaction strength between the system and the environment as was seen in the two paradigmatic decoherence models, the spin-bath and the quantum Brownian motion.

+The convolution description of the decoherence factor is explicitly derived using the standard spin-bath model, and therefore is not expected to work in any circumstance of decoherence.
+However, because of its simplicity, it is robust and can be used to model a broad class of systems.
+Our result straightforwardly applies to such scenarios.
+The quantum Brownian motion (QBM) does not fit into the paradigm of the spin-bath model.
+However, as elaborated in the previous section, the QBM exhibits similar structure that is responsible for the convolution description of the decoherence factor, namely, the appearance of the echo operator in (\ref{eq:decoherencefactor0}).
+This is responsible for the observed accurate description of decoherence using convolution functions in the QBM model.
+Moreover, we expect that the convolution paradigm applies to a broader context than decoherence, whenever the same imperfect echo process is involved.
+This may explain the Gaussian to exponential transition in information scrambling \cite{Yan2020-ff}, decay processes \cite{Usaj1998-ka,Flambaum2001-xi}, as well as recent experiments \cite{Sanchez2020-wx} showing similar crossover behaviors (although study of the convolution paradigm in fields such as nuclear physics where LDOS has very different origins than in decoherence is beyond the scope of our discussion).

 Decoherence is the main obstacle in implementing quantum computing.
 The time dependence of the decoherence factor will affect the error correction strategy (e.g., selection of the time intervals between the error correcting operations).
+We hope our result will provide valuable input into the hardware design in overcoming decoherence.